 You can also follow what’s happening at the farm through our newsletter.

-Farm Manager Brad Jaeckel and Melissa Barker from Evergreen State College recently presented a Beginning Farmers Series Workshop at the WA Tilth Conference.
+- Farm Manager Brad Jaeckel and Melissa Barker from Evergreen State College presented a Beginning Farmers Series Workshop at the 2012 WA Tilth Conference.
 The workshop titled “Essential Recordkeeping for Farm and Business” covered records from both teaching farms.
-The presentation with examples of the recordkeeping systems can be seen at this link.

 Big Ideas for Food